 — SportsCenter (@SportsCenter) January 8, 2019

-2021: Made an inspiring comeback from a career-threatening spinal condition and was named as one of two recipients of the ACC’s Brian Piccolo Award, which is presented annually to the conference’s most courageous player(s) … made Clemson’s first catch of the season in his first game action in exactly 600 days, recording four catches for 26 yards vs. No. 5 Georgia … recorded a team-high 52 receiving yards on three catches vs. SC State, scoring his 18th career touchdown reception (and first since the 2019 ACC Championship Game) on an 11-yard pass in the first quarter … led Clemson with seven receptions and 61 yards vs. Georgia Tech … exceeded 2,000 career receiving yards on a 13-yard fourth-quarter reception against Georgia Tech, becoming the 16th player in school history to reach the milestone … caught eight passes for 77 yards with two touchdowns in earning team offensive player of the week at NC State, his third career multi-touchdown game, and joined DeAndre Hopkins, Sammy Watkins, Tee Higgins, Mike Williams, Aaron Kelly and Deon Cain as the only players in Clemson history with at least 20 career receiving touchdowns … also passed Airese Currie (2,030) and Deon Cain (2,040) in that game at NC State to move into the Top 15 on Clemson’s all-time leaderboard for career receiving yards … registered one catch for 15 yards on the game’s opening play vs. Boston College before exiting the game with an injury … passed Jerry Butler (139 from 1975-78) in career receptions and passed Hunter Renfrow (2,133) and Amari Rodgers (2,144) in career receiving yards in amassing five catches for 51 yards at Syracuse … gained a team-high 59 yards and caught a team-high-tying five passes at No. 23 Pitt … caught five passes for 75 yards, both team highs, vs. Florida State … moved past Derrick Hamilton (2,312) for 10th on Clemson’s leaderboard for career receiving yards with five receptions for 58 yards at Louisville … caught three passes for 40 yards vs. UConn, passing Jerry Butler for sole possession of the third-longest streak of consecutive games with a reception in school history (37).
+2021: Made an inspiring comeback from a career-threatening spinal condition and was named as one of two recipients of the ACC’s Brian Piccolo Award, which is presented annually to the conference’s most courageous player(s) … recorded team highs in receptions (46) and receiving yards (514) while adding three receiving touchdowns over 471 snaps in 10 games (all starts) … voted as a permanent team captain … made Clemson’s first catch of the season in his first game action in exactly 600 days, recording four catches for 26 yards vs. No. 5 Georgia … recorded a team-high 52 receiving yards on three catches vs. SC State, scoring his 18th career touchdown reception (and first since the 2019 ACC Championship Game) on an 11-yard pass in the first quarter … led Clemson with seven receptions and 61 yards vs. Georgia Tech … exceeded 2,000 career receiving yards on a 13-yard fourth-quarter reception against Georgia Tech, becoming the 16th player in school history to reach the milestone … caught eight passes for 77 yards with two touchdowns in earning team offensive player of the week at NC State, his third career multi-touchdown game, and joined DeAndre Hopkins, Sammy Watkins, Tee Higgins, Mike Williams, Aaron Kelly and Deon Cain as the only players in Clemson history with at least 20 career receiving touchdowns … also passed Airese Currie (2,030) and Deon Cain (2,040) in that game at NC State to move into the Top 15 on Clemson’s all-time leaderboard for career receiving yards … registered one catch for 15 yards on the game’s opening play vs. Boston College before exiting the game with an injury … passed Jerry Butler (139 from 1975-78) in career receptions and passed Hunter Renfrow (2,133) and Amari Rodgers (2,144) in career receiving yards in amassing five catches for 51 yards at Syracuse … gained a team-high 59 yards and caught a team-high-tying five passes at No. 23 Pitt … caught five passes for 75 yards, both team highs, vs. Florida State … moved past Derrick Hamilton (2,312) for 10th on Clemson’s leaderboard for career receiving yards with five receptions for 58 yards at Louisville … caught three passes for 40 yards vs. UConn, passing Jerry Butler to tie Deon Cain for the third-longest streak of consecutive games with a reception in school history (37) … missed the final three games of the season with a foot injury.

 2020: Missed 2020 season following surgery in the spring.